-If you wish to make a donation now please click here which will take you direct to the Charity Aid Foundation's facility for giving direct to the Manor Trust.
+If you wish to make a donation now you can do so on our Fundraising Page.
+The Donate button will take you direct to the Charity Aid Foundation's facility for giving direct to the Manor Trust.
 Please say your gift is for the Tower Appeal.